Googong Foreshores

 Googong Foreshores is a heritage-listed historic precinct at London Bridge Road, Burra, New South Wales, Australia.
 It consists of the historic surroundings of the Googong Dam that predated the dam itself.
 It is also known as the Googong Foreshores Cultural and Geodiversity Heritage Areas.
 It was added to the Australian Commonwealth Heritage List on 3 November 2017.

 History

-There is evidence that Aboriginal people occupied the area in the vicinity of the Queanbeyan River.
-Googong Foreshores contains physical evidence of Aboriginal occupation, including sites containing stone artefact scatters, a scarred tree, cairns (potentially associated with burials) and campsites.
+Aboriginal people have lived in area around the Queanbeyan River for thousands of years.
+Googong Foreshores contains physical evidence of that, including sites containing stone artefact scatters, a scarred tree, cairns (potentially associated with burials) and campsites.
 An excavation of a shelter immediately outside Burra Cave revealed some quartz flaking debris and two hearths "dating from 700 to 900 BP with some charred bone material".

-In 1823, the "London Bridge" arch was first described by Captain Mark Currie during exploration in which he named the Monaro Plains.
-In 1834, Joseph Kenyon started a cattle run at 'Katy's Flat' but soon forced to leave due to poor conditions.
+In 1823, the "London Bridge" arch was first described by Captain Mark Currie during an exploration in which he named the Monaro Plains.
+In 1834, Joseph Kenyon started a cattle run at "Katy's Flat" but was soon forced to leave due to poor conditions.